cssconf/blog-content/2014/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech/2014-06-12_how-to-write-a-great-talk-proposal-for-a-tech.md

 ## Ask the organizers

 If you are still unsure how to frame your topic, send a quick tweet or email to the organizers: “Hey, I would like to talk about XY at your conference and wanted to check if you think this is interesting to your audience?”
 If your topic needs adjustments, is too specific or too general, or just not the right fit, they will let you know.
-Bonus: By reaching out, you're already demonstrating that you care.
+Bonus: By reaching out, you’re already demonstrating that you care.

 ## Translating your topic into a title and an abstract